Umarrrrrrrr/M2B/README.md

 1. Patient taps “Request doctor” and enters a doctor ID. `SubscriptionService.requestSubscription` creates the pending documents above.
 2. Doctor sees the request in the doctor dashboard and taps “Approve”, which calls `SubscriptionService.approveSubscription`.
 The service flips the status to `active` and stamps the start/end dates (30 days by default).
 3. Active subscriptions unlock access to patient health records (enforced via Firestore rules discussed in the SDD).
+4. Payment mock: `mockPaySubscription` Cloud Function marks a subscription as `paymentStatus: paid`.
+Approval now requires the subscription to be paid first.

 ## Seeding sample data